-The information below provides details on the United Kingdom banking system, and details on opening a UK bank account.
-You will find out about the governing body, as well as the regulatory bodies that regulate banking in the United Kingdom.
+Learn about the UK banking system and the conditions that dictate the opening of a UK bank account.
+We provide details on the governing body, as well as the regulatory bodies that regulate banking in the United Kingdom.

 The Financial Services Authority (FSA) is an independent non-governmental body responsible for the regulation of the financial sector, previously this was undertaken by the Bank of England and this was passed over in two stages, the final stage taking place in December 2001, when the FSA assumed its full responsibilities under the Financial Services and Markets Act 2000